Advanced Latin (Latin 5)

 Required Materials: *

-- A notebook for taking notes
+- A notebook for taking notes.

-- (Optional) Physical flashcards may be helpful
+- Physical flashcards are optional, but may be helpful.

 *Required texts are not included in the purchase of the course.

 Edward Kotynski, Chair of Latin Department, grew up as a missionary kid in Indonesia, where his parents were Bible translators.
 He attributes his love of languages partly to his parents’ work and his childhood experience.
 He received his BA in ancient languages from Wheaton College in Illinois in 2004, and his MA in classical languages from Vanderbilt University in Tennessee in 2007.
 Mr. Kotynski has been teaching Latin and Greek for the last 14 years, mostly at classical Christian schools.
 He loves sharing his passion for the ancient languages with his students, weaving in historical context and modern connections.
 He has edited 2 volumes of Latin Alive! for Classical Academic Press and has also been working on their Greek for Children series with Erin Valdez.
 He is very excited to be joining Scholé Academy this year.
 Besides Latin and Greek, Mr. Kotynski enjoys playing soccer, unicycling, and playing board games.
 He lives with his wife, 5 children, and 2 cats, enjoying the craziness of life together. firstname.lastname@example.org